Royal FC Mandel United: Grounds

 KFC Mandel United played its home matches at OMS Ingelmunster Stadion for the 2017–18 and 2018–19 seasons.

 The team then moved to Skyline Arena in Izegem beginning in the 2019–20 season.
 Skyline Arena has a capacity of 2,200 spectators.

 Skyline Arena is used by all Royal FC Mandel United Academy teams for all training sessions and games.
 It has two artificial grass fields and two natural grass fields and extended hospitality options.

 Youth academy

 Royal FC Mandel United has academy teams from U7 to U19.
-The team has set up a cooperation with two local fitness clubs and is working together with most of the schools of Izegem.
+The team has set up a cooperation with two local fitness clubs and is working together with most of the schools of Izegem. the season 2024-2025 the U17 and U19 were champions.

 Two of the club's development pillars are to develop the club into an international platform for the development of young talents and to offer young Belgian players unique international career development opportunities through the integrated Strive Football Group network, increasing the club's attractiveness for young talents.